workforce-data-initiative/presentations/PITCHME.md

 +++

-#### What is the Research Hub?
+#### What is the Research Hub's Audience?

 The Research Hub is aimed primarily at the research community (e.g. labor economists, NLP researchers).
-One stated goal for the tabular datasets is for researchers not within the core development team at DSaPP to be able to publish whitepapers based on the data.
+The goal is for these external researchers to be able to publish whitepapers based on the data.
 At present, there are two public whitepapers that use Research Hub data.

 +++

-#### What is the Research Hub?
+#### How can the Research Hub help the Audience?

 - Economists would like to answer a variety of questions about the labor market and how it changes over time and geography.
 Job ads can information about competencies, occupations, and wages that can be viewed across these axes.
+We are able to

 - NLP researchers interested in the workforce would like to build on the work we've done in skills-ml

 ---